jules2689/trudeau/trudeau/2020-04-18/post_news.md

 Hello, I would like to begin by highlighting important public health messages.
 I would like to highlight important principles about public health.
-It is very important to take physical distancing seriously, avoid crowds, gatherings, avoid nonessential travel, limit contact with people who are thigh risks of complications, such as the ederly, the people with underlying medicalconditions.
+It is very important to take physical distancing seriously, avoid crowds, gatherings, avoid nonessential travel, limit contact with people who are at high risks of complications, such as the ederly, the people with underlying medicalconditions.
 Isolate if sick and go home if you are sick.
 It is important to practise hand and respiratory hygiene.
 We need to stop smoking, stopvaping.